 What is a Faculty in Residence?

-The mission of the Faculty in Residence (FiR) program is to extend and deepen relationships within the first-year student residential community by adding an in-residence faculty member who works with the Residence Life team to augment the social and intellectual experiences that are central to the success of this first-year complex.
-The role of the FiR is to provide students with a role model, educator, and community leader.
-Through ongoing collaborations, the FiR will contribute to the community by integrating the academic, social, and developmental experiences of residential students.
+The mission of the Faculty in Residence (FiR) program is to extend and deepen relationships within the student residential community by adding in-residence faculty members who work with the Residence Life team to augment the social and intellectual experiences that are central to the success of residential students.

 In fulfillment of this mission, the Netherlands Faculty in Residence program goals include:

-Dr. Katrina Rochelle Sims is a historian of race, gender, and healthcare activism.
-She received her bachelor’s degree from Florida Agricultural and Mechanical University (FAMU), her Master of Applied Social Sciences – with a specialization in history – from FAMU, and her Doctor of Philosophy from the University of Mississippi in 2016.
-Currently, she is an assistant professor of history at Hofstra University.
-Her research project, What One Cannot Accomplish, Many United Can: The Health Care Activism of Black Mississippians, 1930s – 1980s, uses health care as a lens to analyze the self-determination and empowerment strategies employed by Black southerners as they rejected the indignity that accompanied treatment in segregated and subpar medical facilities, demanded access to modern health care in the Jim Crow South, and implemented their own visions of quality medical care.
-Dr. Sims has taught courses on the history of the United States, the interwar period, and the history of African Americans in the United States.
-Recently, she developed two new courses (HIST 187: Epidemics, Diseases, and the History of Medicine and HIST 149/WST 151: Women’s Health and Reproduction) that focus on the social, economic, and political impact of healthcare practices and policies on minorities including immigrant and refugee communities in the United States.
-Additionally, the National Endowment for the Humanities Connections Planning Grant (Global and Local Health Initiative), for which she serves as project director, was awarded $35,000 in March 2019.
+Dr. Katrina Rochelle Sims is a twentieth-century historian concentrating on race, gender, regionalism, and healthcare activism.
+She received her bachelor’s degree from Florida Agricultural and Mechanical University (FAMU), her Master of Applied Social Sciences with a history specialization from FAMU, and her Doctor of Philosophy from the University of Mississippi in 2016.
+Currently, she is an associate professor of history at Hofstra University.
+Her research, including the Spring 2022 article “They Had the Brains, but They Didn’t Have the Expertise,” published in the Journal of Women’s History, focuses on the self-determination and empowerment strategies employed by Black southerners as they rejected the indignity that accompanied treatment in segregated and subpar medical facilities, demanded access to modern health care in the Jim Crow South, and implemented independent visions of quality medical care.
+She routinely combines her research and teaching to feature innovative courses like The History of Epidemics, Diseases, and the Evolution of Public Health in the U.S. (HIST 159), which received seed funding in the amount of $35,000 (2019-2021) from the National Endowment for the Humanities (NEH) Connections Planning Grant (Global and Local Health Initiative a three-course cluster), for which she served as project director.
+Dr. Sims regularly teaches courses in Africana Studies and Women’s Studies.
+Recently, she developed two new courses: Black Health, Trauma, and Resistance (AFST 116) and The Politics of Reproductive Health (WST 151P).

 Katrina Sims